syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Client-Side-APIs.md

 **[JavaScript]**

-// Set the width and height to the Dialog function and get the Dialog object.
-Call the open and close methods in the corresponding input button’s click event
+// Sets the width and height to the Dialog function and get the Dialog object.
+Calls the open and close methods in the corresponding input button’s click event

    <script type="text/javascript">
         $("#dialogAPI").ejDialog({